Search

 By Ragini Mathur and Purvi Agarwal

-Dec 15 (Reuters) - European shares edged higher on Monday, kicking off a week packed with central bank decisions and delayed U.S. economic data on a positive note, as investors returned to risk assets after last week's subdued finish.
+Dec 15 (Reuters) - European shares ended higher on Monday in broad-based gains led by banks, kicking off a week packed with central bank decisions and delayed U.S. economic data on a positive note, as investors returned to risk assets after last week's subdued finish.

-The STOXX 600 slipped into negative weekly territory at the last moment, mirroring losses on Wall Street on Friday after U.S. chipmaker Broadcom's profit margin warning sparked renewed concerns about a potential bubble in artificial intelligence stocks.
+The STOXX 600 slipped into negative weekly territory at the last moment on Friday, mirroring Wall Street after U.S. chipmaker Broadcom's profit margin warning sparked renewed concerns about a potential bubble in artificial intelligence stocks.

-The market staged a broader recovery on Monday, with 19 of the 20 main sectors trading higher, led by heavyweight banks and miners up more than 1% each.
+The market staged a broader recovery on Monday, with 19 of the 20 main sectors trading higher, led by heavyweight banks, which rose 1.8% to close at a level last seen in May 2008.

 XTB's research director Kathleen Brooks said that risk sentiment was stabilizing after the sell-off as markets turned their attention to macroeconomic factors this week.